 I’ve also enjoyed many career events organised by the wider Imperial community, which has given me access to a wealth of opportunities outside of the business school, which was invaluable during my job search.

 How did you find the unprecedented switch to remote learning due to the COVID-19 pandemic?

 Honestly, I’m so impressed by Imperial’s amazing staff who have worked tirelessly to ensure that the unprecedented switch happened as smoothly as possible.
 We’re extremely lucky to have staff that care so much about us and our futures.
 Our lecturers try to accommodate all our different zones and engage us through (digital) face-to-face interaction in order for us to feel just as much part of the community as before the COVID-19 pandemic.

 What are your future career goals and how have they been realised since being at Imperial?

 My short/mid-term career goals are to implement the knowledge that I’ve gained from MSc Management to pursue a role in program/product management.
 I want to own and lead the development of a product through effective collaboration and leadership.
 Imperial has helped me achieved both these goals by giving me the practical knowledge and teamwork experience to build upon my own foundations and research.
 Furthermore, it has strengthened my job applications through giving me a widely recognised credential, which looked very favourably upon by employers.

-Have you received any job offers since commencing your programme (please give details of roles you have accepted, what you will be doing)?
+Have you received any job offers since commencing your programme?
 How did the services from Careers help you secure employment/in your professional development?